Confluence vs. SharePoint: A comprehensive overview & comparison

 Frequently asked questions

 Not at all.
-It’s very common for technical teams to prefer Confluence while business teams use SharePoint, which is why knowledge becomes siloed.
-Instead of forcing everyone onto one platform, a better solution is using a tool like eesel AI that unifies both, so information is easy to find no matter where it’s stored.
+It's very common for technical teams to prefer Confluence while business teams use SharePoint.
+Both platforms are excellent at what they do.
+Instead of forcing everyone onto one platform, a better solution is using a tool like eesel AI that unifies both, so information is easy to find no matter where it's stored.

 Think about your primary need.
-Confluence is excellent for collaborative writing and brainstorming in real-time, like drafting a campaign brief together.
-SharePoint is stronger for storing and organizing final assets with version control, like approved ad creatives or official brand guidelines.
+Confluence is a mature and reliable choice for collaborative writing and brainstorming in real-time, like drafting a campaign brief together.
+SharePoint is also strong for storing and organizing final assets with version control, like approved ad creatives or official brand guidelines.

 Share this post